40 Environmental Conditions to a Better Year-Round Resort

 4. Water Supply is limited– sets limits on how much water can be taken from the Paradise Valley Aquifer seasonally.
 It also requires having a QP prepare a Groundwater Protection Action Plan, installing at least one monitoring well, developing an online publicly available monitoring system, and other completing detailed studies to the satisfaction of EAO and FLNRO

-5. Replacement Wells could be required – The Resort Proponent must identify existing domestic wells and measure the drawdown of all affected wells.
+5. Replacement Wells could be required – The Resort Proponent must identify existing domestic wells, measure the drawdown of all affected wells.
 If any of the monitored wells are negatively affected by drawing from the Main Well, the proponent must offer to drill a replacement well.

 6. A Groundwater Research and Monitoring Plan is required – A Qualified Professional (QP) must be used to develop a plan to monitor groundwater wells at 6 locations and to monitor Swift Creek and to annually report to EA, FLNRO, DOS, SFN, through construction and operations.